wathnai/Exploratory_Data_Analysis/README.md

  # Exploratory_Data_Analysis

-### TidyData save the orinal data set in a new data set called df
+ Tidy_Data.R save the original data set in a new data set called df

+ The following script in R use this df dataset to plot the different graphics